-What you want is to have as few as possible locations, characters and props.
+You want to have as few locations, characters, and props as possible.
 Then you get creative.
-You can make a great film that’s set in just one or two locations.
-There are several well-known bank robbery movies that only use two locations, and there was also a movie about a guy lying in a coffin for ninety minutes and talking on the phone.
+You can make a great film set in just one or two areas.
+Several well-known bank robbery movies only use two locations, and there was also a movie about a guy lying in a coffin for ninety minutes and talking on the phone.

 If they could do it – you can do it too.
-I want you to get used to this attitude from now on.
-Every time you have a problem, say to yourself “If they could do it, I can do it!”
-Attitude is very important, not just in filmmaking but in any business.
-When it comes to writing for independent film, the more you write, the more you will learn.
+Please get used to this attitude from now on.
+Every time you have a problem, say to yourself, “If they could do it, I can do it!”
+Perspective is essential, not just in filmmaking but in any business.
+When writing for independent films, the more you write, the more you will learn.

-Here is the exact method I use when writing for independent film.
-When you use this method to craft your screenplay, I recommend using different ink color for each scene.
+Here is the exact method I use when writing for independent films.
+When you use this method to craft your screenplay, I recommend using different ink colors for each scene.
 This will give you a visual representation of the story.
 Do it by hand.
-Do not do it on your computer.
-It has to be by hand or it will not work.
+Please do not do it on your computer.
+It has to be by hand, or it will not work.

 Do the same thing: write down your scene.
 This scene is called the midpoint.
-This is exactly what it says it is.
-It’s an event that happens at the sixty minute mark in EVERY movie.
-This is where your characters get back on track again and start reacting to the surrounding events.
+This is precisely what it says it is.
+It’s an event that happens at the sixty-minute mark in EVERY movie.
+This is where your characters get back on track and start reacting to the surrounding circumstances.

 This is the end of your movie.
-This is the last scene people will see before they will go home, or get back to their everyday lives.
+This is the last scene people will see before they go home or return to their everyday lives.
 It has to be GREAT.
 You want your film to be remembered.
 And by ending a film beautifully, you will accomplish just that.

 This is the concluding point of your story.
 Here your character either succeeds or fails miserably.
-So that you can have a better idea of what I’m talking about, look at my above example and imagine your character got back on his or her own legs.
+So that you can better understand what I’m I’mking about, look at my above example and imagine your character got back on their legs.
 Or he succeeded in something completely different from what he originally intended.
 Or he did not succeed.
-That’s up to you!
+ThatThat’sto you!

 The Goal Is To Finish Your Screenplay

-When writing for independent film, it’s important to listen to your guts and to your instincts.
-Open your mind, relax the fingers and don’t think about it.
-You already know what you want to write about.
+When writing for an independent film, listening to your guts and instincts is crucial when writing for an independent film.
+Open your mind, relax your fingers, and don’t think about it.
+You already know what you want to write.
 Now let your unconscious mind do the rest.
 Be patient and be grateful for every great page you finish.

 Remember we did those scenes we numbered?
 On average, a feature film screenplay is ninety pages long.
 Each page of script equates to roughly a minute of screen time.
 If you type JUST ONE PAGE for each one of your scenes, you will have a finished movie script consisting of one hundred pages, plus a title.
 Boom!

-When you finish your pages, go have a drink, because the work is not done yet…
+When you finish your pages, drink because the work is not done yet…